-Plum pudding is well-known for its appearance in Charles Dicken’s classic A Christmas Carol where two verses of the Christmas carol were about this Christmas pudding!
+Plum pudding, which ironically doesn’t contain any plum is well-known for its appearance in Charles Dicken’s classic A Christmas Carol were two verses of the Christmas carol were about this Christmas pudding!
 The origin of plum pudding day is unknown, but we do know it originated back in the 14th century.

 Vanilla pudding is celebrated on May 22.
 This medieval dessert is still quite popular across the world.
 It is speculated that the vanilla pudding originated in early medieval Europe.
 This dish was referred in Geoffrey Chaucer’s Canterbury Tales and the cookbook written by the chefs of King Richard II in the 15th century.
 This profound historical background surely adds to the appeal of the vanilla pudding!

 This rich chocolate custard-filled pud accompanied by the luxuriant delicacy of thick chocolate cream is everyone’s favourite, for very good reason!
 Chocolate pudding is one of the comparatively new pudding recipes, introduced in the 17 century.

 At that time, it was the cuisine of wealthy upper-class.
 But now, it’s one of the most popular puddings, and available in microwave tubs at your local supermarket!
 26th of June is chocolate pudding day for all the sweet-tooth out there.